mapbox/protozero/doc/advanced.md

 decode_zigzag64()
 ```

-See the reference documentation created by `make doc` for details.
+See the reference documentation created by `cmake --build build --target doc` for details.

 ## Vectored input for length-delimited fields